klausi/mastodon-twitter-sync/README.md

 * Your status update on Mastodon will be posted automatically to Twitter
 * Your boost on Mastodon will be posted automatically to Twitter with a "RT @username" prefix

-## Old status deletion feature
+## Old data deletion feature for better privacy

-Optionally a configuration option can be set to delete posts from your Mastodon account that are older than 90 days.
+Optionally configuration options can be set to delete posts/favourites from your Mastodon and Twitter accounts that are older than 90 days.

 ## Installation and execution